 When will the Five-Year Combined BA/MPP and the certificate be offered to TCNJ Students?

 TCNJ students can enroll in courses in Spring 2023 to begin the Five-year Combined BA/MPP program or the Certificate in Public Policy.

 The traditional Master of Public Policy (MPP) program begins accepting applications for Fall 2023.
 See application requirements.

 How do TCNJ students apply?

-The application deadline for the 5-Year Combined BA/MPP and Public Policy certificate programs is early spring 2023.
+The application deadline for the 5-Year Combined BA/MPP and Public Policy certificate programs is April 1, 2023 for priority consideration.
 Online application and all supplemental documents must be submitted to the Admission Committee of the Political Science Department via the links below.

 The 5-Year Combined BA/MPP application requires a resume or CV, unofficial transcript, the names of two TCNJ academic references, a personal essay, and writing sample.
 The one to two-page personal essay should describe your academic and career objectives and how participation in the TCNJ Master of Public Policy program will advance your personal and professional goals.
 The brief writing sample (3-5 pages) should give the admission committee a good sense of your academic and professional writing ability.
 The writing sample can be a from work you have submitted for a previous course or for a policy-related job or internship.
 Submitting a portion of a longer written work is acceptable.